LEGO Harry Potter: Years 5-7 Game Cover

 • “The second LEGO Harry Potter game sets players in a much darker atmosphere compared to the last books and movies.”

-Character development is praised for its thoughtful design and integration of elements from the source material, enhancing the experience for fans of the books.
+Character development is praised for its thoughtful integration of elements from the source material, enhancing the depth and design of the characters.
+Reviewers appreciate the attention to detail that enriches the narrative experience for fans of the original books.

 • “I love the character designs; as a book reader, I really appreciate the effort of providing us with small bits and pieces from the books.”